CheriPai/kaggle-titanic/README.md

 # kaggle-titanic
-Entry in Kaggle competition Titanic: Machine Learning from Disaster
+Entry in the Kaggle competition Titanic: Machine Learning from Disaster.

+Uses an ensemble of a gradient boosting classifier and a support vector machine.

 ##### Files
 - [```helpers.py```](helpers.py) contains various helper functions